Who's Who at the Museum

 President: Tim Corkill

 Tim is a regular weekend volunteer for the Museum and coordinator of the Museum's Building and Maintenance Committee.
-Tim is a talented metalworker, builder and general handyman whose skills are in high demand to keep the Museum's buildings and grounds in excellent condition.
+Tim enjoys being hands on, and has contributed in various building and maintenance projects, where his skills are in high demand to keep the Museum's buildings and grounds in excellent condition.

 Vice President: John Bartell

-John brings a wealth of technical (electrical, civil & hydrological) information and management experience to the skills base of the Museum's executive committee management.
+John brings a wealth of technical (electrical, civil & hydrological) knowledge and management experience to the skills base of the Museum's executive committee management.

-He is also an active collector of Snowy memorabilia and old equipment to add to the museum's collection.
+John is an active collector of Snowy memorabilia and old equipment to add to the museum's collection.
+John has been a member the Snowy Scheme Museum committee since 2011.

 Secretary: Claire Middleton

-As the elected Honorary Secretary, Claire is responsible for managing all administrative tasks for the Museum and for the coordination of the volunteers roster.
+Claire is responsible for managing all administrative tasks for the association of the Adaminaby Snowy Scheme Collection Inc. and for the coordination of the volunteers’ roster.
 Claire is a regular weekend volunteer at the Museum.

 Honorary Curator: Denis Shephard

-Denis Shephard has been the Museum's Honorary Curator since January 2016.
-He joined the Museum after having worked as a curator for the National Museum of Australia for 17 years.
+Denis has been the Museum's Honorary Curator since January 2016.

 Elizabeth (Lilibet) Stephens is a long term resident and grazier from Adaminaby.

-Lilibet is manager of the Museum's Op Shop and is responsible for its increasing popularity and profitability, and the coordination of an enthusiastic team of regular local volunteers.
-Lilibet has been an elected member of the Museum's management committee for three years.
+Lilibet is manager of the Museum’s Op shop, located in Adaminaby’s main street.
+Lilibet is responsible for the Op shop’s popularity and profitability, and the coordination of an enthusiastic team of regular local volunteers.
+All income from the Op shop provides essential funding to cover the Museum’s running costs.

-Lilibet is dedicated to the communities of Adaminaby and is heavily involved in a number of community and cultural organisations, including the local branch of the Red Cross.
+Lilibet is dedicated to the communities of Adaminaby and is President of the local branch of the Red Cross.
 Lilibet is also a talented artist and coordinator of the Adaminaby Art Group.